mithunvikram/nginx-docker/docs/Nginx-Kubernetes.md

   Now we can open the Minikube Dashboard using:

      $ minikube dashboard
-  you can able to see browser opens with the minikube Kubernetes Dashboard with Jenkins Pod.
+  you can able to see browser opens with the minikube Kubernetes Dashboard with Nginx Pod.

   ![Image1](https://github.com/mithunvikram/nginx-docker/blob/master/docs/img9.png?raw=true"Image1")